4d/docs/docs/API/CollectionClass.md

 :::note

-All collections must have the same number of elements, otherwise an error is returned.
+All *colsToSort* collections must have the same number of elements, otherwise an error is returned.

 :::